25prabhu10/notes/docs/Languages/SQL/SQL.md

 ### LIMIT

-Limit the total number of rows returned.
+Limit the total number of rows returned:

 ```sql
 SELECT track_name FROM track LIMIT 10;